byu-is-566/is-566-08-airflow-instructions/README.md

 Alright, now we're going to have some fun.
 Within the same DAG file, we're going to convert the existing flow to one that will operate in parallel at key points in the workflow.
 It turns out that the API we're using has historical crypto pricing information available for a few thousand different currencies.
 We're not going to gather data for all of them, but we'll use this as an opportunity to demonstrate how to scale a data pipeline horizontally.

 Let's collect historical pricing data for the top 6 crypto currencies (in terms of market cap).
-Those currencies are contained in the list below, which you can paste into your script:
+Those currencies are contained in the list below, which you can just paste into your DAG script:

 ```python
 asset_list = [